I Have a Team but Still Do Everything Myself: The Fix

 Task delegation: “Update the client spreadsheet with this week’s calls.”

-They never take ownership
+They never take real ownership of the outcome.

-You stay involved forever
+You stay involved in the process forever.

 They figure out HOW to keep it accurate